 - For Fellowships and Scholarships we need specifics of how much the award is, for how many years, and specifically what it can be used for (e.g., tuition, books and supplies, housing, living costs, etc.).
 Be as specific as possible.

 - If yes, please detail.

 3. GRE scores: Request that ETS submits scores to the University of Washington (Institution Code 4854).
 To allow sufficient time for the reporting of scores, applicants should take the exam no later than October.
 The Sociology Department will only consider scores for tests taken within the past five years.
-GRE scores are required for both domestic and international applicants.
+GRE scores are required for both domestic and international applicants, as follows:

 4. Curriculum Vitae or Resume